-The employee or his/her Association representative on behalf of the employee shall submit a written grievance to the grievant's immediate supervisor for resolution within the timeframes outlined in Section 1 of this Article.
-The immediate supervisor shall meet and discuss the grievance with the employee and/or his/her Association representative.
-Failing to resolve the grievance, the immediate supervisor will respond to the grievance in writing within thirty (30) calendar days of receipt of the grievance.
-If the member's immediate supervisor's actions led to the grievance, as defined in Section 1, then the Step 1 grievance shall be filed with the immediate supervisor's manager.
+An employee or an Association representative (either on behalf of the Association or on behalf of the affected employee) shall submit a written grievance to the immediate supervisor for the grievant or affected employee for resolution within the timeframes outlined in Section 1 of this Article.
+The immediate supervisor shall meet and discuss the grievance with the employee and/or the Association representative.
+If the grievance is not satisfactorily resolved at the initial meeting, the immediate supervisor will respond to the grievance in writing within thirty (30) calendar days of receipt of the grievance.
+If the employee's immediate supervisor's actions led to the grievance, as defined in Section 1, then the Step 1 grievance shall be filed with the immediate supervisor's manager.